vorsocom/mugen/README.md

 ### Gateways and Services

 Gateways and services lie at the core of the framework and provide platform agnostic functionality.
+This functionality includes coomunication with various chat completion APIs, vector databases, and a key-value storage.
 The naming convention was adopted to differentiate between core implemented functionality (services) and functionality provided by external libraries/systems (gateways).
-The gateway and service modules used by the core are configurable using the TOML configuration file.
+The service and gateway modules used by the core are configurable using the TOML configuration file.

 ## Getting Started